Testing & Troubleshooting

 Test a Fresh Install

-• Delete user in Apphud
+• Delete your user in Apphud

 • Delete the app